 Mr Tree, the Cambodian founder of the Mondulkiri Project, explains why the Mondulkiri Project is very important to him:

 Protecting the forest from logging

 The Mondulkiri Project is very important to me because i would really like to take care of the forest.
 It is difficult.

 The local indigenous community needs to have an income.
 To make money they are cutting down the forest to sell the timber to Vietnam or to clear the forest to make small farms.
 As the population is growing, the need for more rice is also growing.
 So more and more forest is being cut down.
-I am really worried that before long all the forest in Mondulkiri Province will have been cut down.
+I am really worried that soon all the forest in Mondulkiri Province will have been cut down.
 The thought of losing this special jungle area makes me very sad.

 My idea is to protect the forest so it can be used in ways that will still provide the communities with an income, without losing the jungle itself.
 Providing elephant and jungle trekking experiences for tourists and developing traditional medicines from the jungle will earn income for the Bunong indigenous people.
 We will also be saving habitats for elephants and other endangered wildlife.

 When I was young we had 2 elephants in our village, but these days there are very few elephants left.
 In the sanctuaries and villages close to Sen Monorom there only 41 elephants and they are growing old.
 There are not many wild elephants left in Cambodia’s forests because of land clearing for timber and to make rubber plantations.